-I happened to watch this much acclaimed movie a bit late but I am glad that I watched it in theatre.
+I happened to watch Piku (2015), a much acclaimed movie, a bit late but I was glad that I could watch it in theatre.
 Seeing it alone in a three-fourth empty theatre, I was able to get a feel of what was going on the screen in front of me and relate to the characters, their relationships and the events in several ways.

-My mother who was a learned scholar of Hindi language plus a good singer and instrument player in her youth has got more and more troublesome in her advancing years.
-My father passed away in 2003 and since then my mother has been living with myself (or with my wife at her workplace when she was in a government job and posted at a place different from mine).
-For the past few years since I have been living at Hyderabad, her problems have increased like anything which are physical for sure but more than that mental.
+My mother who was a learned scholar of Hindi language plus a good singer and instrument player in her youth had got more and more troublesome in her advancing years.
+My father passed away in 2003 and since then my mother had been living with myself (or with my wife at her workplace when she was in a government job and posted at a place different from mine).
+She passed away on 23.01.2018.
+During the ending years of her life when I was living at Hyderabad, her problems had increased like anything which were physical for sure but more than that mental.
 Bhaskor Banerjee’s act of hiding salt-container reminded me of certain such things quite unknowingly done by her.
-In December 2014, she had a paralytic attack and since then we (myself, my wife and our children) have been taking care of her much in the same way as Piku is shown as taking care of Bhaskor Banjerjee in this movie.
+In December 2014, she had a paralytic attack and since then we (myself, my wife and our children) used to take care of her almost the same way as Piku is shown to be taking care of Bhaskor Banjerjee in this movie.
 When Piku tells Raana that oldies have to be taken care of like kids and that’s to be done by their offspring only, I agree with her in toto.

 The younger ones are always preached by the people and the books not to be selfish and take care of their parents and elders in the best possible way.
 Nothing wrong with that.
 But how often are the parents and the elders preached to respect the feelings, the sentiments and the needs of the younger generation ?
 When the preceding generation emotionally blackmails the succeeding generation to get the things done according to its desires and crushes the heart and the soul of the latter, the preachers vanish and the books become silent to it.
 Is it okay to extract the price of your love, care and efforts towards your children in the form of depriving them of their desired and deserved happiness ?
 Selfish love is no love in my opinion and emotional blackmailing is nothing short of a sin to me.
 I don’t know whether Bhaskor Banerjee could realize it or not in this movie because he is never shown to be introspecting.
 He is always shown to be imposing himself upon others especially his daughter.
 But !